 New Years Resolution Party

-13. Since the new year is approaching, go to a New Years Eve party and ask everyone how they plan to support their resolution (we are in the business of keeping New Year’s resolutions) (this one is not always relevant)
+13. If the new year is approaching, go to a New Years Eve party and ask everyone how they plan to support their resolution (we are in the business of helping people in keeping New Year’s resolutions)

 Coupons and Gifting